fpanchoro/OneIncCode/README.md

 - Add CI configuration to run `pytest` and frontend tests on each push.
 - Add more detailed API docs or example Postman collection.

----

-If you want, I can now create a `.env.example` for the backend and add a short `Makefile` with common commands (build, up, test).
-Which would you prefer next?